 The beginning of a newly qualified practitioner's career can be a challenging time and their initial experiences can shape how they develop in their career.
-To ensure the best possible start for newly qualified nurses, nursing associates, midwives and allied health professionals, a quality preceptorship programme is essential.
+A quality preceptorship programme is essential to ensure the best possible start for newly qualified nurses, nursing associates, midwives and allied health professionals.

-Preceptorship is a period of structured transition to guide and support all newly qualified practitioners from student to autonomous professional in order to develop their practice further.
+Preceptorship is a period of structured transition to guide and support newly qualified practitioners from students to autonomous professionals.
+In order to develop their practice, this is not meant to compensate for any shortfall in pre-registration education.

 A preceptorship should be a structured period for newly qualified nurses, nursing associates, midwives or allied health professionals when they start employment in the NHS.
-During this time, they should be supported by an experienced practitioner, a preceptor, to develop their confidence as an independent professional, and to refine their skills, values and behaviours.
-Having expert support, and learning from best practice in dedicated time gives a foundation for lifelong learning and allows them to provide effective patient-centred care confidently.
+During this time, they should be supported by an experienced practitioner, and a preceptor, to develop their confidence as an independent professional, and to refine their skills, values and behaviours.
+Having expert support and learning from best practice in dedicated time gives a foundation for lifelong learning and allows them to provide effective patient-centred care confidently.

 The standards for pre-registration nursing education by the Nursing and Midwifery Council (NMC) recognise that nurses will need to be more independent, autonomous and innovative in the future.
 Having a strong preceptorship programme in place will be vital to achieving these aims.